fastify/under-pressure/README.md

 })
 ```

-Any other return value than a promise or nullish will be sent to client with `reply.send`.
+Any other return value than a promise or nullish will be sent to the client with `reply.send`.

 It's also possible to specify the `pressureHandler` on the route: